rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 However:
 - Introducing it here for authentication means that all registries need to use the biscuit language for their authorization.
 For some small registries this will be a lot more controls than they need.
 For large registries they will need to build compatibility between whatever existing authorization system they have and their biscuit implementation.
 - The biscuit language has some pretty complicated primitives, including regular expressions.
 Registries that require thorough correctness audits for all code related to Auth may find this prohibitively expensive.
 - The current biscuit specification (2.0) does not have a rich model of authentication.
 If you have a token that was authorized to do the action you are attempting to do then you must be someone who is allowed to do that action.
 Which has a lot of the same limitations of the existing secret token system as outlined in the motivation section of this RFC.
+- It is still possible to do scopes for tokens without using biscuits.
+A user ID can be created for each authorized role, and then the server can make sure that the used user ID is authorized to do the intended action.

 # Prior art
 [prior-art]: #prior-art